-Target also offers more coupons than Trader Joe’s does and offers more variety, just look at the yogurt shelf.
+Target also offers more coupons than Trader Joe’s does and offers more variety; just look at the yogurt shelf.

 Trader Joe’s on the other hand is constantly rolling out new, unique and seasonal products that you’ll not find anywhere else such as cookie butter and uncured bacon jam (eww or yum?).
-Still, there seems to be certain things we will always love at Target and at Trader Joe’s alike.
+Still, there seem to be certain things we will always love at Target and at Trader Joe’s alike.

 What To Buy At Target vs. Trader Joe’s

 - Simply Balanced Creamy Peanut Butter: Though Trader Joe’s wins out this price comparison, we like the texture and flavor of Target’s brand much better.
-Just be sure to mix is really well when you first open it to incorporate everything together and then refrigerate!
+Just be sure to mix it really well when you first open it to incorporate everything together and then refrigerate!

-- Tortillas: After going to many grocery stores to find tortillas that do not use trans fat, Target came back with the best tasting and longest lasting ones.
+- Tortillas: After going to many grocery stores to find tortillas that do not use trans fat, Target came back with the best tasting and longest-lasting ones.
 Trader Joes’ tortillas don’t use trans fats either but go bad a lot more quickly.

 - Grass-Fed Ground Beef: Beating out Trader Joe’s just slightly when it comes to the price, we like getting our grass-fed beef from Target; plus, Target has more options when it comes to fat content (90% lean/85% lean/80% lean, etc.).

-- Simply Balanced Quinoa: Though Trader Joe’s and Target’s price comparison it the same when it comes to price by size, we like getting a bigger portion at Target so we don’t have to buy it as often!
+- Simply Balanced Quinoa: Though Trader Joe’s and Target’s price comparison is the same when it comes to price by size, we like getting a bigger portion at Target so we don’t have to buy it as often!